chill31/timeline/README.md

 There are a few things you might not want, like the imported font and body styles, so you can just go ahead and remove those.

+But, in the `src/` folder, all the unnecessary things are removed, so anytime you see below saying to remove some code, don't read that if you take the files from the `src/` folder.

-> NOTE: if you are removing the body styles, the timeline will not be centered and stuff, so just make sure you have a way to position the timeline container.
+> NOTE: if you are removing the body styles or taking the styles from src folder, the timeline will not be centered and stuff, so just make sure you have a way to position the timeline container.

 after the body styles, there are also a few default stylings for the whole page, so you can also remove those styles.